-The perspective used in this bicycle simulation game is the first-person perspective or what is often referred to as first-person.
+The perspective used in this bicycle game the first-person simulation is perspective or what is often referred to as firstperson.
 First-person is played as if the screen is the player's own vision.[10]

 With the use of this perspective, it will provide a feeling that feels real for players to be able to feel themselves in the game world itself.